-Spanish 1, Beginning
+Spanish 1, Beginning - A&B

-Credits: 1 Prerequisites: Grade: 9-12
+Credits: 1 Prerequisi es: Grade: 9-12

 Learn through fun, music, videos, and storytelling!
 Be marketable by completing two or more years of Spanish to compete for jobs, colleges, and scholarships.
 You will be able to speak, listen, read, and write about a variety of basic and everyday topics.
 You will be able to identify products and practices that help you understand global and cultural perspectives.